 However, without high-quality 3D product models, the consumer experience will be poor.
 The users won’t be able to resonate with the virtual product they’re seeing.
 So, in order to create the best shopping experience, optimizing models to render in AR is important.

 Tracking is huge and important for offering a seamless AR experience.
 The Augmented Reality experience can be implemented with or without trackers.These trackers are a simple sheet of paper with a unique design that AR mobile apps use to place 3D models in space and at scale.

 When the tracker is placed in the camera view of the Augmented Reality app, the model automatically attaches to this 2D model.

 If you view any 3D model in Augment without tracker, it’ll appear on the ground level at scale.
 Usually, such trackerless mode is perfect when you want to visualize big objects that are generally on the ground.

 As you know that evolution of AR is coming fast and to stay in the competition, retailers need to adapt to the evolution in AR hardware.
 Currently, AR is experienced mostly through mobile devices, but headsets like Microsoft HoloLens are also early adopters meaning that the headset-based experiences are also on the horizon.

-Remember, to keep up with the developing retail industry, constant innovation is required, especially when the most consumers have moved onto the shopping apps to purchase goods.
+Remember, to keep up with the developing retail industry, constant innovation is required, especially when the most consumers have moved onto the online shopping apps to purchase goods.

 Most innovations in the eCommerce industry is made to solve customer doubts and improve internal processes, in addition to providing a seamless shopping experience.
 Soon enough, augmented reality will provide a different value to brands, consumers as well as retailers.